How to keep your New Lower Denture from Moving

-Other common denture adjustments tips include:
+Other frequent denture adjustments tips include:

 Soreness: You may feel sore when you first get your dentures.
-Your mouth tissue are highly sensitive and will take a while to adjust to having dentures.
+Your mouth tissue is highly sensitive and will take a while to adjust to having dentures.
 Mild discomfort is normal, but if you have sore spots, then you need to see your denture dentist in Houston.

-Midtown Dentistry provides our patients with affordable, natural looking dentures designed to fool everyone.
+Midtown Dentistry provides our patients with affordable, natural-looking dentures designed to fool everyone.
 Nobody needs to know you are wearing dentures if you don’t want them to.
 Trust our Houston dentists to help you through your transition to your new dentures.